Mosquito-borne disease surveillance: Technical notes: Vector-borne disease surveillance in Canada

 - Case classification

 - In the absence of clinical data, we derive infection counts from lab-based criteria only.
-For CSGV infections, counts are a subset of confirmed lab-based only surveillance cases.
+For CSG virus infections, counts are a subset of confirmed lab-based only surveillance cases.

 - Episode date